darioxr/grafting_rose_microbiome/README.md

 **funguild_counts.csv**: CSV table that contains the counts obtained using the FunGuild tool.

+**metadata_16s.csv**: CSV table that contains the associated information to each sample used.

-**metadata.csv**: CSV table that contains the associated information to each sample used.
+**metadata_ITS.csv**: CSV table that contains the associated information to each sample used.